JamesWoolfenden/learn-terraform/docs/null.md

 # Null

-We'll heres something to be really proud of.
+We'll here's something to be really proud of.

 ```
 resource "null_resource" "waiter" {